Icinga/icingaweb2-module-director/doc/70-REST-API.md

 #### Retrieve all properties

+TODO: adjust the code to fix this, current implementation has `withNull`

 Per default properties with `null` value are skipped when shipping a result.
 You can influence this behavior with the properties parameter.
 Just append `properties=ALL` to your URL: